" "

 • 6 min read

-When it comes to medical errors, distinguishing between blatant negligence and an honest mistake is not just a moral question, it’s a legal and clinical one.
-Just Culture is a framework to evaluate the level of negligence in a medical error. that led to patient harm.
+When it comes to medical errors, distinguishing between blatant negligence and an honest mistake is not just a moral question, it is a quality, clinical and often a legal one.

-When it comes to medical errors, distinguishing between blatant negligence and an honest mistake is not just a moral question, it’s a legal and clinical one.
-Just Culture is a framework to evaluate the level of negligence in a medical error. that led to patient harm.
+When it comes to medical errors, distinguishing between blatant negligence and an honest mistake is not just a moral question, it is a quality, clinical and often a legal one.

 When a medical error causes harm, families and patients are left asking an overwhelming and emotional question: "Was this an unavoidable mistake, or did someone act negligently?"

-Distinguishing between blatant negligence and an honest mistake is not just a moral question, it’s a legal and clinical one.
-The difference can determine whether a medical malpractice claim is valid, and more importantly, whether the system must change to prevent it from happening again.
+Distinguishing between blatant negligence and an honest mistake is not just a moral question.
+The difference determines what response an organization should take to prevent it from happening again.

-This is where the Just Culture framework becomes essential.
+The Just Culture framework is essential.
 Adopted widely in healthcare settings, this model helps organizations understand the underlying causes of errors and differentiate between system flaws and reckless behaviors.
 It provides a structured way to respond to adverse events, balancing accountability with learning and continuous systems improvement.

-At EvaluCare, our team of seasoned healthcare professionals and medical reviewers applies the Just Culture principles when evaluating complex medical care cases.
-We assess whether what occurred was due to a system failure, human error, or an unacceptable disregard for safety protocols, and help patients determine the appropriate next steps, including legal action if warranted.
+At EvaluCare, our team of seasoned healthcare professionals also Just Culture principles when evaluating complex medical care cases.
+EvaluCare's Eva Software as a Service uses AI technology to assess care.
+We assess whether what occurred was due to a system failure, human error, or an unacceptable disregard for safety protocols.
 This evaluation isn’t as clear cut as it might seem, it involves having essential knowledge of acceptable standards of care.
 This is best done by a team of practicing quality and medical professionals who have lead the health system in positions where they routinely do this evaluation.

 Let’s explore the Just Culture framework and how it applies to real-world healthcare errors.